 Labuan Bajo is the main town in the region and the best place to stay before and after visiting the Komodo Islands.

 There are dozens of accommodations to choose from so I have narrowed it down to a few of my personal favorite places to stay to suit the needs of luxury travelers, budget backpackers, and everyone in between.

 See the list of accommodations in Labuan Bajo below that I personally recommend:

 BUDGET: SEAESTA KOMODO HOSTEL

-FOR ALL OTHER PLACES TO STAY IN LABUAN BAJO, SEARCH ON AGODA OR SEARCH ON BOOKING.COM
+FOR MORE OPTIONS IN LABUAN BAJO, SEARCH ON BOOKING.COM

 WHAT TO PACK FOR FLORES